Spiritual

 e-mail: dprechtel@llministries.com

 There is no specific charge for spiritual direction.
 Rather, people are requested to give what they are able.
-Currently the range of compensation for spiritual direction typically runs from $25-80 per session, but some people are able to give more and some are more financially restricted and need to give less.
+Currently the range of compensation for spiritual direction typically runs from $50-$125 per session, but some people are able to give more and some are more financially restricted and need to give less.
+Consider assigning a compensation value that honors the special training, quality, and skills offered in this ministry to you.

 COMPENSATION FOR PRESENTATIONS, RETREATS, AND FORMATION PROGRAMS: